nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The `-ph` flag indicates the buyer’s phone number.<br>
 The `-e` flag indicates the buyer’s email.<br>
 The `-a` flag indicates the buyer’s home address.<br>
-The `-r` flag indicates the price range of properties that the buyer can accept, denoted using `-`.<br>
+The `-r` flag indicates the price range of properties that the buyer can accept, using `-` to specify the range.<br>
 The `-c` flag indicates the characteristics that the buyer is looking for in a property, separated by `;`.<br>
 The `-pr` flag indicates the priority of the buyer.